 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 for the quarterly period ended September 30, 2016 or

-FORM 10-O

-☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 to for the transition period from

-□ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Commission File Number: 001-34058

-CAPRICOR THERAPEUTICS, INC. (Exact Name Of Registrant As Specified In Its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 88-0363465 (I.R.S.
-Employer Identification No.)

-8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211 (Address of principal executive offices including zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (22.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \square Accelerated filer \Box Smaller reporting company \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-As of November 11, 2016, there were 21,399,019 shares of the registrant's common stock, par value \$0.001 per share, issued and outstanding.
+20549

+FORM 10-Q ☑ Quarterly Report Pursuant to Section 13 or 1 for the quarterly period ended March 31, 20 or ☐ Transition Report Pursuant to Section 13 or 1 for the transition period from to 5(d) of the Securities Exchange Act of 1934 ı Commission File Number: 001-34058 (Exact CAPRICOR THERAPEUTICS, INC. Name Of Registrant As Specified In Its Cl narter) Delaware (State or other jurisdiction of incorporation or organization) (88-0363465 I.R.S.
+Employer Identification No.) shire Blvd., 2 nd Floor, Beverly Hills, Califor (Addre ss of principal executive offices including z ip code) (Reg (310) 358-3200 istrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all repmonths (or for such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted elect posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this and post such files).
+Yes \square No \square Indicate by check mark whether the registrant is a large accelerate "large accelerated filer," "accelerated filer" and "smaller reporting the control of the Large accelerated filer □ Non-accelerated filer □ Sm celerated filer □ aller reporting company ☑ erging growth company □ If an emerging growth company, indicate by check mark if the re accounting standards provided pursuant to Section 13(a) of the E ansition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Ad et).□ Yes ☑ No Indicate the number of shares outstanding of each of the registran t's classes of common stock, as of the latest p racticable date.
+As of May 12, 2017, there were 22,595,310 shares of the registra nt's common stock, par value \$0.001 per shar e, issued and outstanding.